broadinstitute/cromwell/docs/execution/WorkflowExecution.md

 - Finalize the workflow
 - Change the status of the workflow to `Aborted`

 The action of aborting a job is backend specific.
-Cromwell can only ask a backend to abort a job and wait for the backend to notify when it is in fact aborted.
+Cromwell can only ask a backend to abort a job and wait for the backend to notify it when it is in fact aborted.
 Note that by the time the backend is asked to abort a job, it might already be successful, or failed, in which case Cromwell will report the job as such.

 As an example, the Google backend when asked to abort a job will send an abort request to the Pipelines API.
 When Pipelines API indicates that the status of the job is aborted, Cromwell will mark it as such.